 If you’re an artsy type, you can apply to the Künstlersozialkasse which provides social insurance for artists at discounted rates.
 This covers health insurance, pensions, and social security payments.
 The definition of artist is also reasonably vague, so if you’re a journalist, or author, or designer, you might make the cut.
 If you do, it’s really worth the application and will cut your costs significantly.

-However, if you’re keen to go it alone, then the process isn’t actually that hard.
-There’s a service called Elster Online that is a relatively easy way to submit your tax returns, though you may need a German-speaking friend to help you.
+You can either find a tax accountant to help you with the submission of your tax return, or you can choose to do it alone. if you’re keen to do it alone, then the process isn’t actually that hard.
+There’s a service called ELSTER Online that is a relatively easy way to submit your tax returns, though you may need a German-speaking friend to help you.

 One of those expenses that you’ll be able to write off is your workspace.
 If you work from home, you’ll need a designated office with a door in order to claim against your electricity bill etc. That means, working from your bed doesn’t count as a place of work.
 But as a freelancer, one of the hardest things to go without is the sense of community that having colleagues provides.
 It makes a lot of (tax deductible) sense to pay for a co-working space so that you have somewhere to go to every day should you need it, and an array of amazing people around you.
 Check out our list of co-working spaces to get an idea of where you could set up shop.